Everyone wants a perfectly toned body, but let’s face it, finding time to go to the gym daily can be difficult. Lucky for you, you don't have to.

 - Small LCD display

-Buying Guide: What to Consider in a Treadmill?
+Buying Guide: How to Choose a Treadmill?

 Take a look at this buying guide before settling for a treadmill so that you’re well-informed about picking a suitable machine.

-6. Additional features
+4. Additional features

 Motorised Treadmills